Introduction

 washing, pressing of banknotes

-- Cleaning, washing or
+Cleaning, washing or pressing

 The defects a note had, such as folds and